 is one of the few universities in Canada to offer such a comprehensive undergraduate program

 in law.
-Outside of my studies I work as a PASS Facilitator for the University and serve as a
+Outside of my studies, I work as a PASS Facilitator for the University and serve as the

-The Council itself is the main thing I want to address with the Carleton Academic Student
+Communication itself is the main issue I want to address with the Carleton Academic Student

 Government (CASG) this year.
-Having a Representative Training Program will allow for those
+Having a Representative Training Program will continue to

-who sit on Council to know what is expected of them, and how to effectively represent their
+be beneficial so that those who sit on Council can know what is expected of them, and how to

-of a full council, as well as to make sure students here at Carleton are aware of CASG and its
+promotion to make sure students here at Carleton are aware of CASG and its purpose.

 look forward to working with the rest of the Executive, Coordinators, and Representatives in

 addressing your academic needs!